 - Title Fee: Usually under $75

 Has your credit score improved since you purchased your vehicle?
-Do you have a willing cosigner which you did not have before?
+Do you have a willing cosigner that you did not have before?
 Actually, a better credit score or a good cosigner is what triggers getting a lower loan rate.

 Extending your loan term is good for lowering your payment, but you will not likely save on the overall cost of your loan.
 It depends on your financial goals.
 If you are trying to save money on the overall cost of your loan, being able to lower your payment in order to keep your car will be the deciding factor in what type of auto refinance you are looking to select.

 Maybe you can even hit the gold mine of savings and get a lower payment along with a shorter loan term.
 It is possible for credit scores to change rapidly.
 Knowing your score and taking the time to look into available rates could save you hundreds and sometimes even thousands of dollars.
 The cost of refinancing should not have much of an impact on your overall savings.